What are the requirements for the Certified Internal Auditor (CIA) exam? Education, Experience, etc.

 If you have changed your name since you received any of the documents, you will also have to provide legal proof of the name change.

-Candidates for the CIA Certification must have an Associate’s degree or higher.
-The degree has to be obtained at one of the universities approved by The IIA (contact The IIA if you have any question about your university’s accreditation status).
+Candidates for the CIA Certification must have a bachelor’s degree or higher, or be in the last year of their studies for a bachelor’s degree.
+The bachelor’s degree has to be obtained at one of the universities approved by The IIA (contact The IIA if you have any questions about your university’s accreditation status).

 You need to provide one of the following to verify your degree: